 Author: Richard Seroter

-Richard Seroter is Director of Outbound Product Management at Google Cloud, with a master’s degree in Engineering from the University of Colorado.
-He’s also an instructor at Pluralsight, a frequent public speaker, the author of multiple books on software design and development, plus former InfoQ.com editor and former 12-time Microsoft MVP for cloud.
-As Director of Outbound Product Management at Google Cloud, Richard leads a team focused on products that help teams build and run modern software.
+Richard Seroter is Director of Developer Relations and Outbound Product Management at Google Cloud.
+He’s also an instructor at Pluralsight, a frequent public speaker, the author of multiple books on software design and development, and a former InfoQ.com editor plus former 12-time Microsoft MVP for cloud.
+As Director of Developer Relations and Outbound Product Management, Richard leads an organization of Google Cloud developer advocates, engineers, platform builders, and outbound product managers that help customers find success in their cloud journey.
 Richard maintains a regularly updated blog on topics of architecture and solution design and can be found on Twitter as @rseroter.
 View all posts by Richard Seroter